Services

 Long-stay visa options

-• Family reunion visa if you're joining close family already residing legally in France, this visa can support your long-term stay after purchasing property.
+• Family reunion visa - if you're joining close family already residing legally in France.

-• Professional activity visa if you plan to buy property and run a business or work in France, this visa allows self-employment or company ownership under certain conditions.
+• A professional activity visa - if you plan to buy property and operate a business or work in France under specific conditions.

 Pathway to citizenship

-Step 4: Apply for French citizenship through naturalization in your local prefecture.
+4. Apply for French citizenship through naturalization at your local prefecture.

 Costs of buying property in France